Raspberry PI IoT Network Monitor

 Project Status

-As always, Pi recipes are basically notes-to-self, used to retrace steps for upgrades, rebuilds and such - but may also be useful for others.
+As always, Pi recipes are basically notes-to-self, used to retrace steps for upgrades, rebuilds and such - possibly useful to others.

 Initial tools - Maltrail & Network Traffic Monitor - seems to work well together!

-Luckily, our smart 'Things' were contained to a separate subnet behind a somewhat smart switch that provides SentinelPi a peek into IoT traffic via mirror port.
+Luckily, our smart 'Things' are isolated on a separate subnet behind a somewhat smart switch that provides SentinelPi a peek into ALL IoT traffic via a mirror port.

 Level of Difficulty & Prep Time

-AT LEAST a day's worth of work plus some time to get things up, rolling and fine-tuned for your network,
+Probably a couple of hours worth of work plus some time to get things up, rolling and fine-tuned for your network,

-Networking know-how (TCP/IP subnetting) and Linux knowledge is required.
+Networking know-how (TCP/IP subnetting) and Linux knowledge will be required.

 Hardware